sage-code/eve/manual/structure.md

 **New keywords:**

 * exit,   will terminate the routine early
-* solve,  will continue with a forward case
+* retry,  will continue with a previous or backward specified case
-* retry,  will continue with a previous case
+* skip,   will continue with a next or specific forward case
 * resume, will continue with next case after the one that failed

 ## Execution